gatling/gatling/src/sphinx/http/http_protocol.rst

 --------------------------

 Beware that, as an optimization, Gatling doesn't keep response chunks unless a check is defined on the response body or that debug logging is enabled.
-However some people might want to always keep the response chunks, thus you can disable the default behaviour with ``disableResponseChunksDiscarding``.
+However some people might want to always keep the response chunks, thus you can disable the default behavior with ``disableResponseChunksDiscarding``.

 .. _http-protocol-extractor: